wakatime/wakatime-blog/posts/65-wakatime-2023-programming-stats.md

   Photo by <a href="https://wakatime.com/@alan">Alan Hamlett</a>
 </div>

-In 2023, more than 500k developers spent a combined **placeholder** million hours programming, tracked with [WakaTime plugins][plugins].
+In 2023, more than 500k developers spent a combined 51 million hours programming, tracked with [WakaTime plugins][plugins].
-The average person spent **placeholder** minutes per day programming.
+The average person spent 48 minutes per day programming.

 Each year we release a [personalized coding report][report] showing your accomplishments over the last year.
 We also include average trends for all WakaTime devs showing the most used languages, IDEs, and operating systems.